lifebit-ai/cloudos-cli/README.md

                            default branch.
   --job-name TEXT          The name of the job.
 Default=new_job.
   --resumable              Whether to make the job able to be resumed or not.
+  --batch                  Whether to make use the batch executor instead of
+                           the default ignite.
   --instance-type TEXT     The type of AMI to use.
 Default=c5.xlarge.
   --instance-disk INTEGER  The amount of disk storage to configure.
                            Default=500.